Special Presenters at the 2019 Show

 Engage with the demonstrators, educational exhibitors and KGMS members around the show.
 We love to share our hobby with others.

 For specimen identification try the volunteers at the specimen table.
 The specimen table booth often has WMU geology student helping and this is where you can often find the society's geologist hanging out.
-Starting in 2019 the KVCC booth also offers rock and mineral identification.
+Starting in 2019 the KVCC booth also offered rock and mineral identification.

 Take in at least one of the educational presentations.
 For the past few years KGMS has sought to bring you some exceptional knowledgable presenters that you will see only at the bigger shows.